ceramicnetwork/rust-ceramic/README.md

 Using the makefile is not necessary during your developement cycle, feel free to use the relvant cargo commands directly.
 However running `make` before publishing a PR will provide a good signal if you PR will pass CI.

+### Generating `ceramic-api-server`

+The `ceramic-api-server` crate is generated using OpenAPI.
+Install `@openapitools/openapi-generator-cli` and use the make target `api-server` to generate the code anytime `api/ceramic.yaml` is modified.

 ## License